holidayextras/holidayextras.github.com/_posts/2017-05-05-meet-the-team-sofia.md

 10 months

 ### How did you get into tech?
 I've always liked to build and repair all sorts of gadgets since my childhood.
-Tech is like a never ending adventure - no matter if in the end you've build something successfully or not, you always learn from the experience.
+Tech is like a never ending adventure - no matter if in the end you've built something successfully or not, you always learn from the experience.
 Tech is an inevitable part of our modern lifestyle so I've always felt it's kind of natural fit for me.

 ### What has being a Developer taught you?
-Things aren't easy and I have to put some effort and time if I want to get something done.
-I have to be persistent and not give up on the first couple of times something doesn't work.
+Things aren't easy and I have to put some effort and time in if I want to get something done.
+I have to be persistent and not give up on the first couple of times when something doesn't work.
 Also that I have to prioritise, because otherwise I could never do everything I want to do or learn in a single lifetime.

 ### What is it you like about working in tech?
 Building tools that make people's lives easier and more fun.